fuel-infrastructure/sp1-fuelstream/README.md

 docker build -t sp1-fuelstreamx-operator  .
 ```

-To run the operator use the following command.
-This allows the container to be restarted every `x`
+Before running the docker container, create an `.env` file with the variables emphasised in the `.env.example` file.
-minutes regardless of the exit code:
+This allows the container to be restarted every x minutes regardless of the exit code:

 ```sh
 docker run --restart=always --env-file .env sp1-fuelstreamx-operator